 - Pastured eggs from chicken, turkey, etc.

-- Fish and seafood (I recommend wild-caught fish and avoiding shellfish, such as shrimp).
-Good choices are salmon, haddock or trout
+- Fish and seafood (consume wild-caught fish and avoid shellfish, such as shrimp) — good choices are salmon, haddock or trout

 - Organic and grass-fed beef pork, turkey and chicken

-- In Phase 2, other veggies that have more carbs are added, such as tomatoes, zucchini or eggplant, squash, peppers, carrots, etc.
+- In phase 2, other veggies that have more carbs are added, such as tomatoes, zucchini, eggplant, squash, peppers, carrots, etc.

 - Organic or unrefined coconut oil, grapeseed, walnut and olive oil

-- Hard cheese, butter, sour cream and heavy cream (I recommend grass-fed and organic whenever possible, ideally made from raw milk).
-Approved cheese products include blue cheese, cheddar cheese, goat, feta, Swiss, parmesan and American cheese.
+- Hard cheese, butter, sour cream and heavy cream (consume grass-fed and organic whenever possible, ideally made from raw milk) — approved cheese products include blue cheese, cheddar cheese, goat, feta, Swiss, parmesan and American cheese

-- Herbs and spices like curry powder, cinnamon, thyme, cayenne pepper, cumin, paprika, chili powder, 5 spice powder, dijon mustard, parsley, oregano, basil, tarragon, black pepper, and garlic (whole or ground)
+- Herbs and spices like curry powder, cinnamon, thyme, cayenne pepper, cumin, paprika, chili powder, five-spice powder, dijon mustard, parsley, oregano, basil, tarragon, black pepper and garlic (whole or ground)

-- All grains (including wheat, barley, oats, rice and other whole grains).
-This also includes all foods made with grain flour, such as bread, cakes, biscuits, chips, cereal, muffins, pasta, etc.
+- All grains (including wheat, barley, oats, rice and other whole grains), including all foods made with grain flour, such as bread, cakes, biscuits, chips, cereal, muffins, pasta, etc.